-20 apartments for rent in Pike Place Market, Seattle, WA
+20 apartments for rent near Pike Place Market, Seattle, WA

 Though not actually a district, the area around Pike Place Market is quite interesting.
 Located between Interstate 5 to the east, and US Highway 99 to the west, this neighborhood is rich in landmarks.